Schräge Musik: Operational use

 A detailed analysis of the damage done to returning bombers clearly showed that the night fighters were firing from below.
 Defence against the attacks included mixing de Havilland Mosquito night fighters into the bomber stream, to pick up radar emissions from the German night fighters.
-Wing Commander J. D. Pattinson of 429 "Bison" Squadron, recognized an unseen danger but to him, it "was all presumption, not fact".
+Wing Commander J. D. Pattinson of 429 "Bison" Squadron recognised the unseen danger, but to him it "was all presumption, not fact".
 He ordered that the mid-upper turrets be removed and the "displaced gunner would lie on a mattress on the floor as an observer, looking through a perspex blister for night fighters coming up from below".
-Some early Lancaster B. IIs had retained the FN.64 ventral turret but its sighting periscope provided an overly tight field of view that left the gunner blind, and the traverse speed was too slow, making it useless.
+Some early Lancaster B. IIs had retained the FN.64 ventral turret, but its sighting periscope provided an overly tight field of view that left the gunner blind, and the traverse speed was too slow, making it useless.
 A small number of Halifax and Lancaster bombers were fitted with a machine-gun mounted to fire through the hole where the turret would have been, normally of .303 in although Canadian units tended to use the 0.50 in machine gun.
 Initially these were unofficial, but Mod 925 provided an official modification in aircraft not equipped with H2S bombing radar, which covered the turret location.